jimdavis1/Viral_Annotation/README.md

 ## General notes on the curation and development of PSSMs
 ### Paramyxoviridae

 I have recently updated the way transcript-edited features are called by adding `get_transcript_edited_features.pl`.
-This is up-to-date and evaluated for the glycoproteins of Ebola, and most of the phosphoproteins in the paramyxos.
-They were currently called by splicing two BLAST HSPs, which turned out to be problematic in a few cases. <br>
+This is up-to-date and evaluated for the glycoproteins of Ebola, and the phosphoproteins in the Paramyxos.
+They were originally called by splicing two BLAST HSPs, which turned out to be problematic in a few cases.
+DLITs that either describe the editing site, or the subsequent amino acid sequence for the transcript-edited proteins have been added to the json.
+There are a handful, like Narmovirus, where I do not think protein work has been done to prove V and W, but the predicted editing site is supported by literature.
+At this point, all editing sites are backstopped by literature references. <br>

 ### Respirovirus
 Note that in the respiroviruses, there is a nomenclature discrepancy regarding whether the third phosphoprotein (+2 G) is called W or D.  Currently these are all called W by the system and I have not enountered a compelling reason (other than the historical naming) to maintain the distinction between W and D.